All Saints Episcopal Church (DeQuincy, Louisiana)

 The All Saints Episcopal Church church building, a historic Carpenter Gothic structure at Hall and Harrison streets, in DeQuincy, Louisiana, was listed on the National Register of Historic Places in 1983.
-It is now occupied by, and may be known as, Grace Church, a non-denominational church in the United States.
+It was occupied by 'Grace Church', a non-denominational church in the United States.
+In 2022, it was turned over to a new pastor and in 2023 it was purchased by Set Free Fellowship Church, a non-denominational church.

 History

 The church was built in 1885 for Holy Trinity Episcopal Church in Patterson, which is over 160 miles east of DeQuincy.
 Holy Trinity closed when its membership dwindled and it stood unused for several years.
 In 1942 it was bought by All Saints which had it dismantled and taken to DeQuincy, where it was slowly reassembled.
 It was reconsecrated by a bishop in 1946 as All Saints Episcopal Church.
 The move and the addition of a side wing did not alter its architectural significance.

 The church was added to the National Register of Historic Places on September 20, 1983.